AdobeDocs/marketo.nl-NL/help/marketo/product-docs/crm-sync/microsoft-dynamics-sync/sync-setup/microsoft-dynamics-2013-on-premises/step-1-of-3-install.md

    ![](assets/image2015-3-26-10-3a1-3a21.png)

-1. Selecteer de oplossing Marketo en klik **Alle aanpassingen publiceren**.
+1. Selecteer de Marketo-oplossing en klik op **Alle aanpassingen publiceren**.

    ![](assets/image2014-12-11-10-3a41-3a32.png)